YK-Han1009/YK-Han1009/README.md

 - 📚 I’m an English teacher.
 - 🌱 I’m currently learning Python.
-- 💬 Ask me about anything you
+- 💬 Ask anything you want to know about me!
-- 📫 How to reach me:
+- 📫 How to reach me: kakaotalk @luvyun1009
 - 😄 Pronouns: She!
 - ⚡ Fun fact: I don't like mint chocolate.
 -->